RishabhJain2018/rishabhjain2018.github.io/index.md

     <div class="entry-summary">
       I am a Research Engineer at <a href="https://www.ebay.com/" target="_blank">eBay</a> working on deep neural networks and its applications in selling items on eBay.
 I work on building ML models to extract useful information from text and infrastructure frameworks that power our machine learning workflows such as automatic training, tuning and evaluating ML models at scale.
       <br>
       Before this, I was a Computer Science MS (specialization in Machine Learning) student at <a target="_blank" href="https://www.gatech.edu/">Georgia Tech</a> advised by <a target="_blank" href="https://www.cc.gatech.edu/~dbatra/"> Prof. Dhruv Batra</a> and worked closely with <a target="_blank" href="https://www.cc.gatech.edu/~parikh/"> Prof. Devi Parikh</a>.
-I worked at the intersection of software engineering and AI research where I focussed on simplifying and standardizing the process of evaluating ML models by developing and managing a widely adopted evaluation platform, <a href="https://evalai.cloudcv.org/" target="_blank">EvalAI</a> <a href="https://smartech.gatech.edu/bitstream/handle/1853/64704/JAIN-THESIS-2021.pdf" target="_blank"><i>(MS Thesis)</i></a>, for reproducibility of results, maintaining evaluation consistency, evaluating of model’s code instead of predictions from the model, and to measure constant progress on pushing the frontiers of AI.
+I worked at the intersection of software engineering and AI research where I focussed on simplifying and standardizing the process of evaluating ML models by developing and managing a widely adopted evaluation platform, <a href="https://eval.ai/" target="_blank">EvalAI</a> <a href="https://smartech.gatech.edu/handle/1853/64704" target="_blank"><i>(MS Thesis)</i></a>, for reproducibility of results, maintaining evaluation consistency, evaluating of model’s code instead of predictions from the model, and to measure constant progress on pushing the frontiers of AI.
+During my masters, I was awarded the <a href="https://gtcomputingawards2021.cc.gatech.edu/graduate-student-awards/" target="_blank">The Marshall D. Williamson Fellowship Award 2021</a> for academic excellence and leadership.
       <br>
-      I also lead an open source organization, <a  target="_blank" href="https://cloudcv.org/">CloudCV</a>, <a href="https://summerofcode.withgoogle.com/archive" target="_blank"> (7th year GSoC organization)</a>, where we are building several open-source softwares for reproducible AI research.
+      I also lead an open source organization, <a  target="_blank" href="https://cloudcv.org/">CloudCV</a>, <a href="https://summerofcode.withgoogle.com/archive" target="_blank"> (7th year GSoC organization)</a>, where we are building several open-source softwares for reproducible AI research such as <a href="https://github.com/Cloud-CV/evalai-cli" target="_blank">evalai-cli</a>, <a href="https://github.com/Cloud-CV/visual-chatbot" target="_blank">visual-chatbot</a>, etc.
       <br>
       Prior to joining grad school, I spent a year as a visiting research scholar in <a target="_blank" href="http://mlp.cc.gatech.edu/">Machine Learning and Perception Lab</a> at Georgia Tech.<br>
       Please feel free to reach out to me at <a href="mailto:rishabhjain2018@gmail.com">rishabhjain2018@gmail.com</a> or <a href="mailto:rishabhjain@gatech.edu">rishabhjain@gatech.edu</a>.